Property Investment Scams & How To Avoid Them

 Another major concern is the quality of the company behind the refurbishment.
 Sometimes these properties can be provided and sourced by very capable property sourcers, however they don't necessarily have the experience required to project manage large scale refurbishments.
 This can sometimes be less of an out and out scam, and more of a concern and issue with capabilities.
 If you have the wrong person or team carrying out the building work and overseeing the project it can be costly and cause issues.

 This can even happen with large new build property developers, so it is not always your smaller businesses.
-Extensive due-diligence on your property sourcing company and refurb team is a must to avoid any real estate development scams.
+Extensive due diligence on your property sourcing company and refurb team is essential protection against real estate development scams.

 Property Scam # 6 - Land Deals